 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, North Zulch is worth considering.

-The citizens of North Zulch are slightly less educated than the national average of 21.84% for the average city or town: 14.10% of adults in North Zulch have a bachelor's degree or advanced degree
+The percentage of adults in North Zulch with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.10% of adults in North Zulch have a bachelor's degree or advanced degree.

 The per capita income in North Zulch in 2022 was $27,509, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,036 for a family of four.
 However, North Zulch contains both very wealthy and poor people as well.